Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 400K

-Pick Gemma 4 31B if you want the stronger benchmark profile.
-GPT-5.4 nano only becomes the better choice if you need the larger 400K context window.
+Treat this as a split decision.
+Gemma 4 31B makes more sense if multimodal & grounded is the priority or you want the cheaper token bill; GPT-5.4 nano is the better fit if you need the larger 400K context window.

 GPT-5.4 nano is also the more expensive model on tokens at $0.20 input / $1.25 output per 1M tokens, versus $0.00 input / $0.00 output per 1M tokens for Gemma 4 31B.
 That is roughly Infinityx on output cost alone.
 GPT-5.4 nano gives you the larger context window at 400K, compared with 256K for Gemma 4 31B.

 Gemma 4 31B has the edge for knowledge tasks in this comparison, averaging 61.3 versus 53.2.
-Inside this category, HLE is the benchmark that creates the most daylight between them.
+Inside this category, AA-Omniscience Index is the benchmark that creates the most daylight between them.

 Gemma 4 31B has the edge for multimodal and grounded tasks in this comparison, averaging 76.9 versus 66.1.
 Inside this category, MMMU-Pro is the benchmark that creates the most daylight between them.